Windy conditions and woeful pitching from the Mariners result in an 8-8 tie with the Cubs

 That’s less than ideal.

-The Mariners did pound out three homers in the game with Jarred Kelenic, Taylor Trammell and Jack Reinheimer all registering their first of the spring.
+The Mariners did pound out three homers in the game with Jarred Kelenic, Taylor Trammell and Jack Reinheimer all registering their firsts of the spring.

 Player of the game